 The Size Post - Part III: Le Petit

 I happened upon an ancient (2006) BBC report on penis size in the subcontinent here and wanted to add it to my Size Post series.
-It ends with typically trite penile-centric quote at the end, "It's not size, it's what you do with it that matters".
-Yawn (see my previous comments on the topic).
+It ends with a typically trite penile-centric quote at the end, "It's not size, it's what you do with it that matters".
+Yawn (start here for my previous comments on the topic).

 Sunday, January 13, 2013